Mayonnaise: Imitations

 Miracle Whip was developed as a less expensive imitation of mayonnaise.
 Lacking sufficient oil, it does not meet the legal definition of mayonnaise, and so is marketed as salad dressing.

+Egg-free versions

-Egg-free imitations of mayonnaise are available for vegans and others who avoid eggs or cholesterol, or who have egg allergies.
-In the U.S., these imitations cannot be labelled as "mayonnaise" because the definition of mayonnaise requires egg.
-Egg-free imitations generally contain soya or pea protein as the emulsifying agent to stabilize oil droplets in water.
+Egg-free versions of mayonnaise are available for vegans and others who avoid eggs or cholesterol, or who have egg allergies.
+In the U.S., these versions cannot be labelled as "mayonnaise" because the FDA definition of mayonnaise requires egg.
+Egg-free versions generally contain soya or pea protein as the emulsifying agent to stabilize oil droplets in water.
 Well-known brands include Nasoya's Nayonaise, Vegenaise and Just Mayo in North America, and Plamil Egg Free in the United Kingdom.